 Boise State University, Boise, ID 83725-1515

 The Snake River Plains started as a small teaching collection comprised mostly of student collections made in southwestern Idaho as part of their plant systematics classes.
 In 1992 the Idaho Fish and Game (IDFGH) herbarium was transferred to Boise State University and an exchange program was set up with herbaria in surrounding states to increase the capacity of the herbarium and start its transformation to a research collection.
-It now contains nearly 40,000 vascular plant specimens, X macrofungal collections and is home to the Roger Rosentreter lichen collection.
+It now contains over 65,000 vascular plant specimens, 700 macrofungal collections and is home to the Roger Rosentreter lichen collection of over 15,000 lichens.
 The focus of the collection is on southwest Idaho but with substantial collections from the mountains to the north and east of Boise.

 Online Collection Search